MLIR

 There are no restrictions on the body except for:

-• The alloc region has a single argument.
+• The alloc & dealloc regions have a single argument.

 • The copy region has 2 arguments.

-• Both regions are terminated by omp.yield ops.
+• All three regions are terminated by omp.yield ops.
 The above restrictions and other obvious restrictions (e.g. verifying the type of yielded values) are verified by the custom op verifier.
-The actual contents of the blocks inside both regions are not verified.
+The actual contents of the blocks inside all regions are not verified.

 Instances of this op would then be used by ops that model directives that accept data-sharing attribute clauses.